rabbitmq/rabbitmq-website/site/streams.md

 does not happen, this availability guarantee should hold true.

 For example, a stream with three replicas can tolerate one node failure without losing availability.
-A queue with five replicas can tolerate two, and so on.
+A stream with five replicas can tolerate two, and so on.

 If a quorum of nodes cannot be recovered (say if 2 out of 3 RabbitMQ nodes are permanently lost) the queue is permanently unavailable and